thomas-booker/currencyexchange/Readme.md

 # Currency Exchange Springboot Application

-This is a personal project to use skills I have learned into a real-world working application.
+This is a personal project to demonstrate the skills I have learned into a real-world working application.

 ### Technologies Used